 Carrots aren’t exactly traditional in a Cobb salad but I like the crunch and color!
 I either use a butcher knife to chop thin slices or use a vegetable peeler to create long thin strips of carrots.
 If you have a mandolin, that’d work great too.
 And while I do have a mandolin, I’m terrified of it.
 So… I never use it.
 Plus, the vegetable peeler is so quick to pull out of the drawer!

-I often buy a slab of thick bacon at the farmer’s market, and I LOVE the bacon lardon style in this.
-Plus, it was super cheap!
-If you use regular bacon, I’d recommend upping the number of slices.
+I often buy a slab of thick bacon at the farmer’s market.
+And I also LOVE the bacon lardon style in this.
+In fact, it was super cheap!
+But if you use regular bacon, I’d recommend upping the number of slices.

 If you want a vegetarian-friendly salad – just don’t put in the chicken, eggs, and bacon!
 But, then it’s not really a cobb salad, but hey, you do you!